Samoon | Iraqi Flatbread Recipe

 I substituted half of the wheat flour in the recipe with wheat bran.
 If you don't have any bran in hand or don't prefer it, you can skip it and use wheat flour instead.
 Shaping the Samoon was fun and something new that I learned.

 I sprinkled sesame seeds in half of the bread and made half of them plain.
-I have to say though that the ones with the sesame was everyone's favorite.
+I have to say though that the ones with the sesame were everyone's favorite.
 Even my 'not so sesame loving' son declared that he likes it only with the seeds.

 My Other recipes in the A-Z International Flatbread Series -